kvenegas1/up206a-Kimberly/README.md

 I would also be curious to know which Los Angeles streets have the most accidents and whether they are in low income areas

 Objectives for the class:
+I want to learn to effectively use python to create maps I can use in my reports.
+I also want to learn where I can find different types of data and how to integrate it into my work.